lucaAnza/SportsTournamentScheduling-STS/README.md

 ### TODO

 1. Populate /result
-2. instead of saving outputs in `/outputs` save them in r`es/SAT/outputs` , `res/CP/outputs` , ...
-3. Ask into CP script if is run from docker or not
+2. Ask into CP script if is run from docker or not
+3. Add how to lunch from windows , how to lunch from linux
+4. Fix windows mount point